mkm29/freelens-uds-extension/README.md

 Freelens, navigate to the Extensions list and provide the path to the tarball to be loaded, or drag and drop the extension tarball into the Freelens window.
-After loading for a moment, the extension should appear in the list of enabled extensions and "UDS Packages" and "UDS Cluster Configs" will appear in the cluster sidebar.
+After loading for a moment, the extension should appear in the list of enabled extensions and "UDS Packages", "UDS Cluster Configs", and "UDS Exemptions" will appear in the cluster sidebar.

 ### Check code statically